qw245/FUMI/README.md

 The main file 'main_FUMI.m' is to implement the joint fusion and unmixing of multi-band images If you use this code, please cite the following paper:

-Q. Wei, J. M. Bioucas-Dias, N. Dobigeon, J-Y. Tourneret, M. Chen and S. Godsill, ''Multi-band image fusion based on spectral unmixing,'' IEEE Trans.
-Geosci. and Remote Sens., to appear.
+Q. Wei, J. M. Bioucas-Dias, N. Dobigeon, J-Y. Tourneret, M. Chen and S. Godsill, ''Multiband image fusion based on spectral unmixing,'' IEEE Trans.
+Geosci. and Remote Sens., vol. 54, no. 12, pp. 7236-7249, Dec.
+2016.

 Copyright (June, 2016):        Qi WEI (qi.wei@eng.cam.ac.uk)